VrushankPatel/interview-matters/oop-principles-in-java/README.md

 ## Overview

-Object-Oriented Programming (OOP) principles in Java form the foundation of designing modular, reusable, and maintainable code.
-The four main principles are Encapsulation, Inheritance, Polymorphism, and Abstraction.
+Object-Oriented Programming (OOP) is a programming paradigm based on the concept of "objects", which can contain data and code.
+Java implements OOP through four main principles: Encapsulation, Inheritance, Polymorphism, and Abstraction.
+These principles help in creating modular, reusable, and maintainable code.

 ## Detailed Explanation

 ### Encapsulation

-Encapsulation is the bundling of data and methods that operate on that data within a single unit (class).
-It restricts direct access to some of an object's components.
+Encapsulation is the bundling of data (attributes) and methods (functions) that operate on the data into a single unit called a class.
+It restricts direct access to some of an object's components, which is a means of preventing accidental interference and misuse.

-- Achieved using access modifiers: private, protected, public.
+- **Access Modifiers**: public, private, protected, default.
-- Getters and setters for controlled access.
+- **Getters and Setters**: Methods to access and modify private fields.

 ### Inheritance

 Inheritance allows a class (subclass) to inherit properties and methods from another class (superclass).
-It promotes code reusability.
+It promotes code reusability and establishes a relationship between classes.

-- Use `extends` keyword.
+- **Types**: Single, Multilevel, Hierarchical, Multiple (via interfaces).
-- Supports single inheritance in Java.
+- **Keywords**: extends, super.

 ### Polymorphism

-Polymorphism means "many forms."
-It allows objects to be treated as instances of their parent class, enabling method overriding and overloading.
+Polymorphism means "many forms".
+It allows objects of different classes to be treated as objects of a common superclass.
+It can be achieved through method overloading and method overriding.

-- **Method Overloading**: Same method name, different parameters.
+- **Compile-time Polymorphism**: Method overloading.
-- **Method Overriding**: Subclass provides specific implementation of a method in superclass.
+- **Runtime Polymorphism**: Method overriding.

 ### Abstraction

-Abstraction hides complex implementation details and shows only essential features.
-Achieved through abstract classes and interfaces.
+Abstraction is the process of hiding complex implementation details and showing only the essential features of an object.
+It helps in reducing complexity and increasing efficiency.

-- Abstract classes: Can have abstract methods (no body) and concrete methods.
+- **Abstract Classes**: Cannot be instantiated, can have abstract methods.
-- Interfaces: All methods are abstract by default (until Java 8).
+- **Interfaces**: Blueprint for classes, can have abstract methods and constants.

 ## Real-world Examples & Use Cases

-- **Banking System**: Encapsulation for account details, inheritance for different account types (Savings, Checking), polymorphism for interest calculation.
+- **Banking System**: Account classes with encapsulation for security, inheritance for different account types (Savings, Checking), polymorphism for interest calculation.
-- **Vehicle Management**: Abstraction for Vehicle class, inheritance for Car, Bike subclasses.
+- **Vehicle Management**: Abstract Vehicle class with concrete implementations like Car, Bike; polymorphism for movement methods.
-- **E-commerce**: Polymorphism for payment methods (Credit Card, PayPal).
+- **Employee Management**: Inheritance hierarchy from Employee to Manager, Developer; abstraction for common behaviors.

 ## Code Examples